TheNathannator/PlasticBand/Docs/Instruments/6-Fret Guitar/PS3 and Wii U.md

 - Ranges from `0x80` when not pressed to `0xFF` when fully pressed.
 (Assumed based on other GHL guitars)

 Tilt: Accelerometer X
+- Above 0x7f when the guitar is pointed up, below when the guitar is pointed down.

 D-pad center button: PlayStation button